-A person who is an individual resident in Switzerland holding Tier 1 Bonds as private assets is required to include all payments of Embedded Interest Amounts on the Tier 1 Bonds, converted from USD to CHF at the exchange rate prevailing at the time of payment, in their personal income tax return for the relevant tax period and is taxable on any net taxable income (including the Embedded Interest Amounts) for such tax period at the then prevailing tax rates.
-Embedded Premium Amounts paid on the Tier 1 Bonds and gain realised on the sale or other disposal of Tier 1 Bonds, inter alia, in respect of interest accrued or foreign exchange rate appreciation or market interest rate depreciation, is a tax-free private capital gain.
-The same applies for gain realised upon the redemption of Tier 1 Bonds, except when Tier 1 Bonds are redeemed early, in which case compensation for interest accrued paid by the Issuer to a Holder constitutes a taxable interest amount.
-Conversely, a loss, including in respect of foreign exchange rate depreciation or market interest rate appreciation realised on the sale or other disposal or redemption of Tier 1 Bonds or a loss resulting from a Contingent Write-down or a Subsequent Write-down is a private capital loss that is not tax deductible.
-See "-Tier 1 Bonds Bonds held as Assets of a Trade or Business in Switzerland" below for a summary on the tax treatment of individuals classified as "professional securities dealers".
+Based on the classification of the Tier 1 Bonds as a transparent structured product, individuals who reside in Switzerland and hold Tier 1 Bonds as private assets are required to include all payments of Embedded Interest Amounts on such Tier 1 Bonds and any payment by the Issuer upon redemption relating to accrued Embedded Interest Amounts on such Tier 1 Bonds in their personal income tax return for the relevant tax period, converted from EUR into Swiss francs at the exchange rate prevailing at the time of payment of such amounts, and will be taxed on any net taxable income (including the payments of Embedded Interest Amounts) for such tax period at the then prevailing tax rates.
+The payment of Embedded Premium Amounts on the Tier 1 Bonds and gain realised on the sale or other disposal of Tier 1 Bonds, relating, inter alia, to the option(s) or similar right(s) embedded in the Tier 1 Bonds, a foreign currency exchange rate appreciation, a change in market interest rate, or Embedded Interest Amount accrued, is a tax-free private capital gain.
+The same applies for gain realised upon the redemption of Tier 1 Bonds except that compensation for Embedded Interest Amount accrued paid by the Issuer to a Holder constitutes a taxable interest amount.
+Conversely, a loss (including a loss, inter alia, relating to a foreign currency exchange rate depreciation or a change of market interest rate, or realised on the sale or other disposal or redemption of Tier 1 Bonds, or resulting from a Contingent Write-down or a Subsequent Write-down) is a nontax-deductible private capital loss.
+Refer to "-Tier 1 Bonds held as Assets of a Trade or Business in Switzerland" below for a summary of the tax treatment of Swiss resident individuals who, for income tax purposes, are classified as "professional securities dealers".